Policies and Methods

-This practice also assures that there are not multiple versions of our enrollment counts and breakdowns out in the public.
-Not only does that lead to questions about the accuracy of our reporting, but there are a number of publications – the U.S. News annual ranking of colleges the most visible among them – that take pains to verify the accuracy and consistency of the data we report and insist on a reconciliation of contradictory reports as a condition of inclusion.
+This practice also assures there are not multiple versions of our enrollment counts and breakdowns out in the public.
+Not only does this lead to questions about the accuracy of our reporting, but many publications - the U.S. News annual ranking of colleges the most visible among them - take pains to verify the accuracy and consistency of the data we report and insist on a reconciliation of contradictory reports as a condition of inclusion.

 Any questions about these policies should be directed to Linda LeFauve (email@example.com) in the Office of Planning and Institutional Research.